 The green card backlogs and this memo's disruptions fall disproportionately on nationals from countries that are central to American security architecture.
 At a moment when the United States needs to strengthen these partnerships — not strain them — this policy sends precisely the wrong signal.

-India is the largest source of legal immigrants to the United States and our indispensable partner in the Indo-Pacific.
-Yet Indian nationals receive the same 7% per-country green card cap as Iceland — a country with 380,000 people.
+India is the largest source of legal immigrants to the United States and our indispensable counterweight to China in the Indo-Pacific.
+Yet Indian nationals are held to the same 7% per-country green card cap as Iceland — a nation of 380,000.
 Some Indian professionals face 150-year backlogs.
-This memo makes that worse, not better, at the very moment the Quad partnership requires deepened trust.
+We are asking New Delhi to anchor the Quad while telling its citizens they are unwelcome.
+No alliance survives that contradiction.

 The Philippines is a Mutual Defense Treaty ally and strategically vital to American force projection in the Western Pacific.
 Filipino immigrants serve in the U.S. military at disproportionately high rates and form the backbone of critical healthcare and service industries.
 Penalizing their legal immigration pathway undermines a 70-year alliance.